By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 The U.S. Coast Guard Academy

-The U.S. Coast Guard Academy (USCGA), established in 1932 at New London, Connecticut, differs from the other academies in not requiring a Congressional (or Vice Presidential or Presidential) appointment and in not having any type of geographic quota.
+The U.S. Coast Guard Academy (USCGA), established in 1932 at New London, Connecticut, differs from the other service academies in not requiring a Congressional (or Vice Presidential or Presidential) appointment and in not having any type of geographic quota.
 The at-large selection process results in about 2,000 applications per year, of which approximately 17 percent are accepted.
 Of those, 85 percent choose to attend.
 Total enrollment is just under 1,000, with a graduation rate of about 80 percent.
 A third of cadets are female, and slightly more than a quarter are minorities.

 The academy offers nine academic majors, including government and management, but the core curriculum is heavily weighted toward technical subjects.
 An open-enrollment agreement with nearby Connecticut College allows cadets to take courses there as needed.
 Financial arrangements are similar to those of the other military academies.